-The Value of Expertise or Comparison Advantage
+The Value of Comparative Advantage in Competitive Markets

 The concept of everyone doing what they do best is a fundamental concept in competitive markets.
 Law firms do not suddenly start making DVD players and toy manufacturers would not suddenly start marketing soft drinks.
 Each company is best suited to producing its current level of production.
 Comparative advantage can be the reason one company succeeds and another fails.